Zehua-Chen/framework-notes/game/unity/Coroutine.md

 Coroutine are methods that return an `IEnumerator`

-- To start a coroutine, use `StartCoroutine(IEnumerator coroutine)`
+- To start a coroutine, use `Monobehavior.StartCoroutine(IEnumerator coroutine)`
 - `StartCoroutine` returns an object that can be `yield return`, i.e.
   `StartCoroutine` can be used to start a child coroutine
 - Objects yielded in coroutines must be subclass of `YieldInstruction`